starsimhub/starsim/README.md

 ## Contributing

+We welcome contributions of all kinds!
 Questions or comments can be directed to [info@starsim.org](mailto:info@starsim.org) , or on this project's [GitHub](https://github.com/starsimhub/starsim) page.
 Full information about Starsim is provided in the [documentation](https://docs.starsim.org).

-## Disclaimer

-The code in this repository was developed by [IDM](https://idmod.org), the [Burnet Institute](https://burnet.edu.au), and other collaborators to support our joint research on flexible agent-based modeling.
-We've made it publicly available under the MIT License to provide others with a better understanding of our research and an opportunity to build upon it for their own work.
-We make no representations that the code works as intended or that we will provide support, address issues that are found, or accept pull requests.
-You are welcome to create your own fork and modify the code to suit your own modeling needs as permitted under the MIT License.